 This is straight out of The Tibetan Book of the Dead.
 In fact, this film is a fictional interpretation of a Near Death Experience (NDE).
 At the end we see “Jacob never made it out of Vietnam.”
 His body is shown in an army triage tent just as he expires.
 Apparently, the entire series of events turns out to have been a dying hallucination.
 Jacob's experiences appear to have been a form of purgation in which he releases himself from his earthly attachments, finally joining his dead son Gabe to ascend a staircase (Biblically known as Jacob's Ladder) toward a bright light.”

-The empirical investigators, those who have undergone Kundalini/NDE experiences, and in so doing, written about them from the inside-out, just as an 16th Century explorer kept a journal of his discoveries and encounters during a voyage.
-Gopi Krishna, Richard Bucke, J Krishnamurti, PD Ouspensky.
+Metaphysical investigators, those who have undergone Kundalini/NDE and other mystical experiences, write about them empirically, from the inside-out, just as a 16th Century explorer might have kept a journal of his adventures during a sea voyage.
+This inside-out group is headlined by such researchers as, Gopi Krishna, Richard Bucke, J Krishnamurti, and PD Ouspensky, who cautioned that metaphysical research in the laboratory of the body deserves a rigorous methodological approach:

-In The Backward-Flowing Method: The Secret of Life and Death, he continues, “Where this blueprint had been stored between the time of my conception and my 35th year, I did not know.
-Material scientists, geneticists, in this instance, would probably say it resided in the brain, and that is a safe assumption, for it is unlikely that it resided outside the body.
-Nevertheless, the fact that I saw it and watched the Life Force energy use it to “reengineer” my body made me think that some sentient agency must play a role in reproduction, and in the design and formation of the body.
-Why had this blueprint suddenly appeared?
+In The Backward-Flowing Method: The Secret of Life and Death, JJ Semple wrote, “Where this blueprint had been stored between the time of my conception and my 35th year, I did not know.
+Physical scientists, geneticists, in this instance, would probably say it resided in the brain, and that is a safe assumption, for, until we can prove it resided outside the body, we must assume it is somehow connected to it.
+Nevertheless, the fact that I saw the blueprint and watched the Life Force energy use it to “reengineer” my body made me think that some sentient agency must play a role in reproduction, and in the design and formation of the body.
+Why had this blueprint suddenly reappeared?
 Where had it been for thirty-five years?
+Why was the Kundalini-Life Force using it?
 If it had no purpose, wouldn’t it have ceased to exist?
-So then, it must have a purpose, for it was still there."
+So then, it must have a purpose, for it was still there.”

-Those scientists, such as Dr. Harold Saxton Burr of Yale University, who explored field theory in the 30s.
-“Physicists define a field something like this: when something occurs somewhere in space because something else happened somewhere else in space, with no visible means by which the cause produced the effect, the two events are connected by a ‘field’.”
+Physical scientists, such as Dr. Harold Saxton Burr of Yale University, who explored field theory in the 30s.
+“Physicists define a field something like this: when something occurs somewhere in space because something else happened somewhere else in space, with no visible means by which the cause produced the effect, the two events are connected by a ‘field.’

 "As everyone knows, when we sprinkle a card with iron filings and hold it over an ordinary magnet, the filings will arrange themselves in a pattern that represents the ‘lines of force’ of the magnet’s field.
 And though we can change the filings as often as we like, each set of filings will always assume the same pattern.